igorralexsander/aws-advanced-training/iam/README.md

 You can generate and download a credential report that list all users in your account and the status of their various credentials, including passwords, access keys and MFA devices.
 And not use to review permissions.

+## IAM permission boundary

+It's only atached to Users and Roles.
+Cannot atached to gorups.

 ## Policy Template

 ```